Baked with Love

 Yeah, she did know that.
 After years of working in sports medicine and rehab, she hadn’t exactly missed that fundamental point.

-“I wish I had a dog I could talk to,” she told a chattering squirrel, watching as it bounced from pine tree to pine tree, dumping snow off the branches in a shower of white with each jump.
+“I wish I had a dog to talk to,” she told a chattering squirrel, watching as it bounced from pine tree to pine tree, dumping snow off the branches in a shower of white with each jump.
 “I wouldn’t seem so much like a crackpot if I had a dog on a leash that I talked to as I walked.”

 The squirrel bounded off into the pines, snow swirling to the ground in its wake.